highcharts/highcharts/changelog/readme.md

 ## Workflow of generating the changelog
 1. Run the script that copies PR descriptions since the last release into markdown files for each product.
 When including feature branches (typically on minor/major releases), remember to add the `branches` argument: `--branches master,v11`.
+Since Highcharts Dashboards releases aren't with sync with the rest of packages, to generate only the Dashboards changelog, use the `--dashboards` flag.

     ```
     node changelog/generate --review